AgnieszkaPawlak/aws-notes/Microservices/notes.md

 - Other branchech stop, but the Lambda function keep running - it can't be cancelled.
 - For long-running activities use heartbeats to detect failure and stop workers safetely.
 - Use a Wait state to cleanup work if needed.

+## End State

+- Each state must defines either `End (true)` or `Next` state.
+- A state machine finishes when it reaches an `End` state - this terminates the entire execution.